solvaholic/eppi/docs/README.md

     python3 e-Paper/RaspberryPi_JetsonNano/python/examples/epd_2in13_V2_test.py
     ```

-At that point it Just Worked: The example script made a series of images appear on the display.
+At that point it should Just Work: The example script makes a series of images appear on the display.

 ## `/lib` and `/pic` from waveshare/e-Paper